 - Faculty, November 16 – 31 December, 2022 - CLOSED

 - Staff, January 4 – February 28, 2023 - CLOSED

 Expected Fall 2023:

 - HSC Faculty, Staff and Learners - Date TBA

 Students from UNM Main Campus, School of Law and the branches (Gallup, Los Alamos, Taos and Valencia) are eligible to take the survey.

 Climate surveys for Health Sciences Center (HSC) Staff, Faculty, and Learners will be administered Fall 2023.

 All identifiable information (e.g., your name, email) will be removed from the information collected in this project.
 Only de-identified information will be analyzed.
 After we remove all identifiers, the information may be used for future research or shared with other researchers without your additional informed consent.

-The Staff Campus Climate Survey is being conducted by the Division for Equity and Inclusion.
+The Student Campus Climate Survey is being conducted by the Division for Equity and Inclusion.

-You will be e-mailed a link to the survey at the e-mail address Human resource has on file OR you can scan the QR code/visit the link provided to participate.
+You will be e-mailed a link to the survey at your preferred e-mail address the registrar has on file OR you can scan the QR code/visit the link provided to participate.